yrezehi/BTBT/README.md

 # BTBT

-Always wanted to create binary transfer and make up some sort of protocol with paper that no one will ever read yet again for fun
+Always wanted to create synced binary transfer + discovery dictionary and make up some sort of protocol with paper that no one will ever read yet again for fun